 To ease the transition to an overseas rotation, the Department of Neurosurgery provides a monthly stipend that supplements your salary from Beaumont Hospital.

 And what’s an overseas experience if it’s all work and no play?
 In addition to professional development, the Dublin rotation provides numerous opportunities to get out and enjoy life in Ireland.
 Dublin is a cosmopolitan city with great restaurants, shopping, theatre and music.
 Within a 30-minute drive of the city, there are several beautiful seaside towns, including Dún Laoghaire, Howth and Malahide, as well as the mountains and abbeys of Wicklow.
 Golfing, hiking, fly-fishing, and many historical sites can all be found in and around Dublin.
 On your “holidays,” all of Europe also is just a quick flight away.

-Overall, the professional experiences as well as the life experiences that you have during your six months in Dublin are fantastic and irreplaceable.
+The professional experiences, as well as the life experiences, that residents have during their six months in Dublin are fantastic and irreplaceable.